About Seacrest Village

 Bradley Blose – Brad is Vice President of Finance for Seacrest Village Retirement Communities, and has been a part of the team since 1994.
 Brad attended Penn State, where he earned a BS in Accounting.
 He holds a current California CPA license.
 He was employed by Arthur Andersen, an international accounting firm, from 1987 to 1996 and worked in the Pittsburgh and San Diego offices.

-Kathy Sanger– Kathy, Corporate Director of Human Resources for Seacrest Village Retirement Communities, began her career as a Human Resource professional in the Healthcare field in 1991 and has been employed with Seacrest since 1998.
+Kathy Sanger– Kathy, Vice President of Human Resources for Seacrest Village Retirement Communities, began her career as a Human Resource professional in the Healthcare field in 1991 and has been employed with Seacrest since 1998.
 This 20 + years in human resources have allowed Kathy the pleasure of working with employees who choose to make a difference in the lives of seniors.
 Kathy graduated from Arizona State University with a degree in Elementary Education, and a minor in Special Education.
 She taught for six years and then transitioned her career development from teaching children to teaching and training employees in the development of human resources.
 Kathy returned to school in 2001 and received her PHR (professional in human resource) through the Society of Human Resource Management (SHRM) and recently was awarded by the SD Business Journal in the non-profit industry,as The HR Professional of the Year for 2011.